f-gillmann/ip_calc/README.md

 # ip_calc

-This repository is the result of a task I received in school.
+This repository is the result of a task I received in school.<br>
 The goal was to create a script that calculates the broadcast address from an IP address and subnet mask.

 ### Two scripts?
-The first script, `bc_calc.sh`, is the original script I wrote for the task.
+The first script, `bc_calc.sh`, is the original script I wrote for the task.<br>
 The second script, `ip_calc.sh`, is an extended version I made out of boredom.
 (And no, it doesn't have comments. :D)

 ## bc_calc.sh example output: